What is income drawdown?

 - Manage your pension online

-Easily manage how your pension is invested by logging into your MyAviva account
+Easily view and manage your pension online by logging into your MyAviva account

 The money you don’t withdraw will stay invested.
 You should consider your attitude to risk and retirement objectives when considering where to invest.
-If you’re not sure where to invest, or you want some help choosing funds, Investment Pathways is an initiative which could help you with its four simple investment options.
+If you’re not sure, or you want some help choosing funds, Investment pathways may be presented to you as an option to help, with four simple investment outcome options.
 The value of your pension can go down as well as up and you may get back less than has been paid in

 - 25% is tax free